plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Akaike, H. 1973.
 Information theory as an extension of the maximum likelihood principle.
 Pages 267-281 in B. N. Petrov and F. Csaki (eds.), Second International Symposium on Information Theory.
 Akademiai Kiado, Budapest.
 (AIC model selection criterion)

+:hibiscus: Ané, C., B. Larget, D. A. Baum, S. D. Smith, and A. Rokas.
+2007.
+Bayesian estimation of concordance among gene trees.
+Molecular Biology and Evolution 24:412-426.
+(Describes the DPP model behind BUCKy)

 Bandelt, H.-J., and A. W. M. Dress.
 1992.
 Split decomposition: a new and useful approach to phylogenetic analysis of distance data.
 Molecular Phylogenetics and Evolution 1: 242-252.

 :hibiscus: Brown, W., E. Prager, A. Wang, and A. Wilson.
 1982.
 Mitochondrial DNA sequences of primates, tempo and mode of evolution.
 Journal of Molecular Evolution 18:225-239.